 Or, consider a virus infection: some viruses may damage your system so badly that only a complete reformat of the hard drive may get rid of the virus.
 Again, without a backup, you won’t have your files back after that.

 Or, the software that you use (including our software!) may have programming errors that may cause your files to be lost.
 Or, there may be a human error: you could press a wrong button somewhere that would cause your files to disappear, and not notice that until it’s too late.

 The loss of files may happen unexpectedly.
 For example, consider the Windows Upgrade procedure.
-When you upgrade to Windows 8 or 7 from a previous version of Windows, the Microsoft upgrade program makes a copy of all files that you have in the My Documents and other such folders.
-However, if it encounters a file that it cannot access (because, for example, you’ve used a file protection software, such as our Folder Guard or MySecretFolder, to hide or lock the file with a password, then Windows Upgrade program may skip such a file without giving you any opportunity to unlock the file or even show a warning message.
+When you upgrade to Windows 10 (or to Windows 8, or 7) from a previous version of Windows, the Microsoft upgrade program makes a copy of all files that you have in the My Documents and other such folders.
+However, if it encounters a file that it cannot access (because, for example, you’ve used a file protection software, such as our Folder Guard or MySecretFolder, to hide or lock the file with a password, then Windows Upgrade program may skip such a file without giving you any opportunity to unlock the file.
 When it finishes the upgrade, it restores all documents it had saved before, except, of course, the files that were protected by the software.
 As a result, you would no longer have the protected files after the upgrade.

-You may think it’s a fault of the file protection software, but when you think of it, the software was just doing the job it was designed to do: it was protecting the files that you wanted to be protected!
-It should be the Windows Upgrade responsibility to alert you about any files that it could not copy.
+You may feel the desire to blame the file protection software for that, but when you think of it, the software was just doing the job it was designed to do: it was protecting the files that you wanted to be protected!
+It should be the Windows Upgrade responsibility to alert you about any files that it could not copy, shouldn’t it?

 In any case, the easy solution to any such problem would be to just restore the files from the backup.